How to Get What You Want from a Beta Reader

 #9.
 The ending provides a satisfying sentence or final paragraph designed to linger in the reader’s memory.
 (In the immortal words of Mickey Spillane, “The first page sells [your] book.
 The last page sells your next book.”)

-The article, How to Write Critiques of Fiction Book Manuscripts, is copyrighted by Adrienne deWolfe.
+The article, How to Get What You Want from a Beta Reader, is copyrighted by Adrienne deWolfe.